ashsiv/CarND-Traffic-Sign-Classifier-Project/README.md

 ```python
 def resize(features,labels,coord,size):
 ```
 Then a section of images (3%) per class are shifted in 4 different directions (up, down, left, right) by 3 pixels.
-NOTE: "Reflect" mode is used as padding during shift operation.
+NOTE: "Reflect" mode is used as padding during shift operation.NOTE: I have kept this step optional in this project.
 ```python
 def shift_augment(x,shiftval,y):
 ```